WeirdConstructor/sscg/README.md

 Space Ship Collector Game - A space trading and collector game
 ==============================================================

 This is just a simple try for now.
 Getting down some ideas, playing around.
-Got the idea while watching Age of Empires and similar building/development games.
 I want to see if I can start with some small idea, and build upon that.

-# License
+# Code License

 This project is licensed under the GNU General Public License Version 3 or later.